Nominative Case in Latin: What You Need To Know

 With this background, let’s examine the uses of the nominative case in detail.

 There are two primary uses of the nominative case: for subjects and for predicate nominatives.
-We will also touch briefly on a third possible use: for exclamations.
+Don’t worry if you don’t know what those terms mean – I will explain further down.

 1. Subject of a Finite Verb